Understanding Hip Osteoarthritis: Symptoms, Diagnosis, and Management

 Diagnosis: Do I Need Imaging?

-Diagnosing hip OA usually starts with clinical evaluation.
-Typical findings include activity‑related pain, reduced hip rotation, and functional limitations (NICE guideline NG226, 2022).
+Diagnosing hip OA usually begins with a clinical evaluation.
+Typical findings include activity-related pain, reduced hip rotation, and functional limitations (NICE guideline NG226, 2022).

-X‑rays confirm joint space narrowing, bone spurs (osteophytes), and subchondral changes
+X-rays can confirm joint space narrowing, bone spurs (osteophytes), and subchondral changes.

-It’s also important to note that imaging findings don’t always correlate with pain intensity - many people have X‑ray changes without symptoms, and many with significant pain have only mild imaging changes (Hunter et al., 2014).
+It’s also important to note that imaging findings don’t always correlate with pain intensity.
+Many people have X-ray changes without symptoms, while others with significant pain may have only mild imaging changes (Hunter et al., 2014).

 What Contributes to Hip OA Pain?